mainmatter/100-exercises-to-learn-rust/book/src/07_threads/14_sync.md

 It isn't `Send` because the lock must be released on the same thread that acquired it, therefore we don't want `MutexGuard` to be dropped on a different thread.
-But it is `Sync`, because that has no impact on where the lock is released.
+But it is `Sync`, because giving a `&MutexGuard` to another thread has no impact on where the lock is released.

 ## `Send` doesn't imply `Sync`